 Jeffy felt the warmth of his deep, softly spoken voice wash over her and the tears came again.
 "Daddy, I," she broke off.
 Cam held her tighter as her body and spirit went through the same cleansing process as before.
 "Does it seem you're far away from me, Jeffy?"
 Eric asked when she'd quieted.
 "Because you're not.
 You're right here, not an inch from me.
 The energy that is you is right here, blending with mine.
 Quiet your mind, sweetheart and feel.
 Don't you feel it?
 Your energy is part of mine, and mine is part of you.
 I'm right there in that plane with you.
 Don't you feel me?
 I feel you."
 She closed her eyes.
 Breathed deeply.
 "I do feel you, Daddy.
 It's almost like I can smell you."
 "There, you see?
 When you can truly see who and what we are, you can experience life in a whole new way.
 You don't have to know anything special.
 You just have to let go.
 Let go of this missing stuff.
 How can I miss you when you're right here?"
-"That doesn't keep me from having the desire to have you put your arms around me and hold me."
+"That doesn't keep me from having the desire to have you hold me."
 "Desires are good.
 I have that same desire, but no more misery over not having what we want.
 That's where the resistance messes us up and causes us pain.
 No more resistance.
 Let go.
 No more pain."
 "Oh, Daddy, I love you so much.
 You too, Mom.
 I have so much to tell you and so much to share with you."
 "I've read your book," Shelley said.
 "The one you're about to publish.
 My goodness, Jeffy, you are brilliant.
 It's all so easy."
 "Yes.
-They try to make it hard, and because of that, I've taken a long time to compose a set of detailed, scientific, complicated-aspossible manuals for the doctors and scientific community.
-And then I have the other set in written in laymen's terms to teach the world.
-As people begin to put them into use, the light will come on and they will all realize just how easy it is."
+They try to make it hard, and because of that, I've taken a long time to compose detailed, scientific, complicated-as-possible manuals to teach the world.
+Still, as they put them into use, the light will come on and they too will realize just how easy it is."
 "Things will take a while to change," Eric said.
 "But disease will come to an end.
 We'll still need doctors for accidents, injuries, and for those who refuse to amend their ways, but eventually, the course of life will change."
 "Exactly.
 It will be gradual, so I don't know why these people are trying to stop me.
 The economy will not crash.
 It will change.
 Change is good.
 I've listed in my manuals all the ways investments, companies, focuses can be switched to encompass the new directions."
 "I'm so proud of you," Shelley said.

 "Thanks Mom.
 So, where are you?
 It sounds like I heard a paging system in the background."

 "Um, actually, we're at the hospital."

 "Hospital?
 Why?"

 "Now, don't go getting all worried, but, Ricky was shot in the leg."

 "What?
 Ricky was shot?
 How?"

 "With a gun, I surmise," Joey said.